danzayau/MovementTweaker/README.md

 # Movement Tweaker Sourcemod Plugin for CS:GO

-Movement Tweaker is an attempt at creating a set of movement mechanics that create more consistent and more enjoyable environment for CS:GO KZ and other, low speed, movement gamemodes such as HnS.
+Movement Tweaker is an attempt at adjusting movement mechanics to create more consistent and refined gameplay for CS:GO KZ and other, low speed, movement gamemodes such as HnS.

 ============================

 ### Features

- * **Perfect b-hops adjustment** - plugin implementation that can be controlled to be made more consistent, and customised.
+ * **B-hop Tweaker** - more consistent perfect b-hops, and customised speed rewarded for hitting perfects.
- * **Prestrafe** - less complex and less buggy version than the implementation found in KZTimer.
+ * **Prestrafe** - less complex and less buggy version than the implementation found in KZTimer 1.85_1.
- * **Universal weapon speed** - You will move at the same speed no matter what weapon you are holding.
+ * **Universal Weapon Speed** - You will move at the same speed no matter what weapon you are holding.
- * **Speed hint text** - Shows players their current speed, the pre speed of latest jump, and latest landing speed.
+ * **Speed Panel** - Shows players their current speed, the pre speed of latest jump, and latest landing speed.

-### Tested Server CVars
+### Recommended Server CVars

 ```
 	sv_enablebunnyhopping 1
-	sv_airaccelerate 100
-	sv_accelerate 6.5
-	sv_friction 5.0
-	sv_ladder_scale_speed 1
 	sv_staminamax 0
 ```

 ============================